 Many immigrants to Canada cannot understand how their credit rating limits their access to the best mortgage.
 Clients who have always been responsible with their money can find themselves having trouble because of their credit.
 How come no one is willing to rent a house to them?
 Why are they having trouble with the cellphone company?
 They’ve had their credit cards for a year and half; they’ve paid on time, in full, every month.
 They even bought a car six months ago; every one of the eleven dealerships they visited told them their credit was good.
 So why aren’t they being approved for a mortgage?

 Credit rating is one of the first things you have to take care of when you move to Canada.
-It’s a three-digit index, which ranges from 300 – 900; higher scores give you more options.
+It’s a three-digit index, which ranges from 300 to 900 where higher scores give you more options.
 700 is the critical number: a rating above 700 means that any financial institution will be happy to lend to you at the best rates.
 A rating below 600, on the other hand, means that you will find it extremely difficult to get a mortgage from a bank.
-Furthermore, banks are not the only ones looking at credit when making decisions; even landlords will look at your credit report before they rent to you, in order to determine if you honor your commitments.
+Furthermore, banks are not the only ones looking at credit when making decisions; even landlords will look at your credit report before they rent to you in order to determine if you honor your commitments.